codedread/bitjs/docs/bitjs.io.md

 default, the byte stream is considered Little Endian, but can be changed at any point using `someByteStream.setBigEndian()` and toggled back with `someByteStream.setLittleEndian()`.

+If you need to peek at bytes without advancing the pointer, use the `peek` methods.

 By default, numbers are unsigned, but `peekSignedNumber(n)` and `readSignedNumber(n)` exist for signed numbers.